 I bought my first powermeter in 2000 following Greg Lemond’s well-publicized use of a powermeter in the 1990s.
 Back then, you might have seen a powermeter or two at a race, but you rarely saw one out training.
 These days, cyclists all over the world use powermeters in training, and we have a very clear understanding of how powermeters can improve your training to make you faster.

 The cost of owning a powermeter have continued to come down as well.
 In the early days, an SRM was the only available portable powermeter for ~ $5,000 US.
-In the last 5 years, “cost per accuracy” has come down considerably and an accurate, reliable, validated powermeter may be purchased for under $600.
+In the last 5 years, “cost per accuracy” has come down considerably and an accurate, reliable, validated powermeter may be purchased for under $500.

 The fact that you can own a powermeter for ~$500 makes them something that every cyclist should consider in 2019, here’s why (and take advantage of FasCat’s Stages Discount)

 - Rationalize the purchase by letting “it be known (to your better half)” that this will be the last bike computer you will ever need.
 You can display and record Power Output, Heart Rate, Cadence, Wheel Speed, Distance Covered, Altitude, Ambient Temperature and Energy Expenditure.
-Plus you can upload your ride data to popular GPS sites like Strava or MapMyRide and best of all TrainingPeaks to compare yourself to others and explore your route.
+Plus you can upload your ride data to popular GPS sites like Strava and best of all TrainingPeaks to compare yourself to others and explore your route.

 - Calculate your training load and emphasize quality, not quantity.
 The saying goes, “I used to train 20 hours a week until I got a powermeter”.
 A prime example is illustrated by riding Sweet Spot.
 Achieve greater physiological adaptations than by riding in zone 2 alone and have the data to show for it.
 Know how much training you’ve done and how much more you need to go.